ncatlab/nlab-content/pages/2/8/5/8/8582/content.md

+# Formal systems
+* table of contents
+{: toc}

 ## Definition

 In [[logic]], [[type theory]], and the [[foundations]] of [[mathematics]], a **formal system** is specified by

 1. A collection of [[judgments]], which are strings of symbols in some language, and
-1. A collection of *steps*, each of which has a finite list of judgments as hypotheses and a single judgment as conclusion.
+2. A collection of *steps*, each of which has a finite list of judgments as hypotheses and a single judgment as conclusion.
 A step is usually written as
    $$ \frac{J_1 \quad \cdots \quad J_n}{J} $$
    If $n=0$, a step is often called an [[axiom]].